learn-co-curriculum/cli-project-planning/README.md

     c.
 What will you need to do with the data once you have got it?
     d.
 What classes will you be using?
     e.
 How will you display data one level deep to the user?

-   [Use this form][planning form] to jot down your plans and submit it to us so we can see what you are planning!
-Check out the sections below on User Story and Flow Diagrams for help in filling out the form.

 3. Create a skeleton app and repository on Github.
    For more insight on how to plan out and get your project idea off the ground, you can